eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 ##### 6.6.3.9 Relying Party Instance verifies or trusts User binding

-User binding (sometimes also called 'holder binding') is the property that the subject of the PID or attestation, meaning the natural or legal person described in it, is in fact the person that presents the PID or attestation to the Relying Party.
+User binding (sometimes also called 'holder binding') is the property that the person that presents the PID or attestation to the Relying Party is in fact the User to whom the PID or the attestation was issued.
 User binding prevents an attacker from successfully presenting a PID or an attestation that they are not legally allowed to use.

 The mechanism(s) available for User binding depend on the presentation flow type